The Complete Lasso Tradeoff Diagram: Proofs

 In the previous subsection, we have shown that, asymptotically, all (TPP, FDP) pairs along the Lasso path locate inside the region $\Dlasso$.
 We now proceed to prove that \textit{every} point in $\Dlasso$ is indeed asymptotically achievable by some Lasso solution.

 We note that for each prior $\Pi$, each specific noise level $\sigma$, and each fixed $\lambda$, the pair (TPP, FDP) is asymptotically a fixed point specified as the $(\tpp, \fdp)$ in Lemma \ref{lem:fdp_tpp_fix_lambda}.
 Therefore, given $\epsilon$ and $\delta$, the entire achievable region is composed by the trajectory of $(\tpp, \fdp)$ resulting from the variation of the three parameters: $\Pi, \sigma$ and $\lambda$.
 To simplify the analysis of the trajectory of $(\tpp, \fdp)$, we will always fix some of these parameters.

-Following the proposal in the preceding paragraph, we first ``fix'' the penalty parameter $\lambda$ and consider the variation of the noise and the prior.
-We focus on two extreme scenarios that are easy to analyze, namely when $\lambda$ is large enough and when $\lambda\to 0$.
-We can make the $\lambda$ large enough so that the Lasso makes no discovery\footnote{We note that, this is the limiting regime when $\tpp\to0^+$, which is the moment when we are about to have an infinitesimal positive power.
-When this happens, the FDP can be non-zero, depending on the possibility of the first variable being a false variable.
-For notational convenience, we abuse the notation a little bit, and use $\lambda\to\infty$ to denote this limiting regime in the following.} for any fixed prior and noise, and hence the trajectory of $(\tpp, \fdp)$ is a vertical line of the form $\tpp=0$.
-In the other case when $\lambda\to0$, there is almost zero shrinkage.
-Thus, the Lasso tends to make the maximum possible amount of discoveries.
-Notice that when $n$ is larger than $p$, the $\tpp\to 1$ almost surely, since Lasso eventually behaves as the least square regression.
-However, when $n$ is less than $p$, the Lasso selects at most $n$ variables, and thus the maximum of $\tpp$ can either be $1$ or strictly less than $1$, depending on the sparsity $k$.
+We first ``fix'' the penalty parameter $\lambda$ and consider the variation of the noise and the prior.
+Two extreme scenarios are easy to analyze: when $\lambda$ is large enough and when $\lambda\to 0$.
+When $\lambda$ is large enough, the Lasso simply makes no discovery\footnote{We note that, this is the limiting regime when $\tpp\to0^+$, i.e. the moment when we are about to have an infinitesimal positive power.
+At this moment, the FDP can be non-zero, depending on the possibility of the first variable being a false variable.
+For notational convenience, we abuse the notation a little bit, and use $\lambda\to\infty$ to denote this limiting regime in the following.} for any fixed prior and noise, and hence the trajectory of $(\tpp, \fdp)$ is a vertical line at $\tpp=0$.
+When $\lambda\to0$, there is almost zero shrinkage, so the Lasso tends to make the maximum possible amount of discoveries.
+It is not hard to show that when $n$ is larger than $p$, $\tpp\to 1$ almost surely, while when $n$ is less than $p$, the Lasso selects at most $n$ variables.
 Therefore, with different sampling ratio $\delta = n/p$ and sparsity ratio $\epsilon = k/p$, one expects the pairs $(\tpp, \fdp)$ to have different trajectories when we vary the prior and the noise.
-Another useful extreme case corresponds to ``fixing'' the prior to be some (sequence of) $\Pi$, such that when we vary $\sigma$ from $0$ to $\infty$, the corresponding Lasso path approaches the lower boundary of $\Dlasso$ (i.e., the curve $q^\star$) and the upper boundary of $\Dlasso$ (i.e., $\fdp = 1-\epsilon$).
+Another useful extreme case corresponds to ``fix'' the prior to be some (sequence of) $\Pi$, such that when we vary $\sigma$ from $0$ to $\infty$, the corresponding Lasso path is close to the lower boundary of $\Dlasso$ (i.e., the curve $q^\star$) and the upper boundary of $\Dlasso$ (i.e., $\fdp = 1-\epsilon$).